htm-community/htmengine-traffic-tutorial/README.md

     cd python-engine
     python webapp.py

+This will run at http://localhost:8080.

 ## HTM Client (JavaScript)

     cd node-client
     npm install .
     npm start

+This will run at http://localhost:8083.
 You only need to `npm install` once.

 * * *